akarcinski/OpenX/README.md

 - equals - Checking if two instances of data structures are equivalent to each other.

 **Node class:**
-- getValue
+- getValue - returns value
-- getLeft
+- getLeft - returns left
-- getRight
+- getRight - returns right
-- setValue
+- setValue - sets value
-- setLeft
+- setLeft - sets left
-- setRight
+- setRight - sets right
 - isLeaf - Checking if Node is a leaf
 - equals - Checking if two instances of Node class are equivalent